fdavies93/slot-machine/README.md

 ARTWORK

-The team of Artists, Emanuel and Yuka, work closely together in creating the artwork for the slot machine.
+The team of Artists, Emanuel and Yuka, worked closely together in creating the artwork for the slot machine.
 They designed, modelled and textured the slot machine to look like it was completely built from Lego.
 Making sure its construction followed the rules of Lego in terms of the sections having the correct proportions and clipping together from the correct sides.
 The artists also made sure that any slanting angles where made from steps of Lego rather than a straight line and in some case where there is a smooth slant, making sure that the pieces for this exist and that this machine could actually be replicated using real Lego.

-Making sure the cylindrical Lego clips were positioned correctly and in the right proportion was quite time consuming but I feel the panels, especially with the lighting hitting off it creates a nice convincing Lego effect.
+The team had to make sure the cylindrical Lego clips were positioned correctly and in the right proportion; it was quite time consuming but in the end result i can be seen that the panels, especially with the lighting hitting off, create a convincing Lego effect.
-I made sure to leave sufficient space on the slot-machine front for the programmers to utilize for UI elements and scores, and realistic cavity proportions for the slot-machine spinning wheels to sit.
+The artists made sure to leave sufficient space on the slot-machine front for the programmers to utilize the UI elements and scores, along with a realistic cavity proportions for the slot-machine spinning wheels to sit.
-Also making sure the texture followed the correct proportions of yellow and keeping with the strong vivid colours that Lego pieces use.
-I also used a normal map to project the logo detail which sits on every Lego cylindrical clip, however bearing in mind this might have Copyright issues and can be easily removed or replaced for all clips my making a single edit to the normal map.
+The texture had also to follow the correct proportions of yellow and keeping with the strong vivid colours that Lego pieces use.
+A normal map was used to project the logo detail which sits on every Lego cylindrical clip, (however bearing in mind this might have Copyright issues and can be easily removed or replaced for all clips by making a single edit to the normal map).
 There is actually a lot more detail, in the slot-machine that does not make it into the camera frame such as arrows formed from protruding Lego and coin deposit near the bottom.
 We feel the modelling more than sufficiently serves its purpose within the game and it succeeds in being immediately recognizable as having been built from Lego.

-Yuka
-Calculated the proper size of the reel that would suit to the textures we would use, was  [Decided the number of the items (characters) and the order for each reel.], made 3 textures for each reel.
-Unlike independent items like cherry, BAR, bananas, it needed extremely precise UV adjustment of each parts (head, body, legs), because it's going to make one picture from 3 results of the reels.
+The artists also calculated the proper size of the reel that would suit to the textures we would use.
+Three textures had to be made for each reel: unlike independent items in traditional slot machine formats (like cherries, BAR, bananas, etc...) the split image style needed extremely precise UV adjustment of each part (head, body, legs).
--Made Lego characters for some scene.
-Modelled coin

-Yuka
 Particular attention was paid to the sound design.
 The team felt that in order to convey the aesthetics of an old fashioned, lego style game an 8 bit sound was going to be the best choice.
 There are currently three different tunes – an intro/outro song, plus a victory sound bite.
 They sources were found in the free sound library http://ymck.net/dolwnload/magical8bitplug/index.html, then 2 of the existing tunes were arranged into 8 bit game music and exported by Logic X.